verhas/WorkTotalFlow/README.md

   ...
 ```

-* `K`, `V` in a workflow user input is presented as `Parameters` that have (`K`,`V`) pairs.
+* `K`, `V` in primary workflow user input is presented as `Parameters` that have (`K`,`V`) pairs.
 This is the type parameter for the keys used in `Parameters`.
-* `R` steps, actions and results in a workflow have identifier.
+* `R` steps, actions and results in primary workflow have identifier.
 This helps the higher level handling of the workflow (such as the `WorkflowBuilder` for example) though such ID is not needed for the internal working and execution of workflow. `R` is the type parameter for such an ID.
 In most of the practical applications we expect that this type parameter will be simple `java.lang.String`
 * `T` type for the temporary object returned by the pre function (see later) and available for the post function (also see later).
 The object of this type is not used by the workflow, this is simply passed from one return value to the other.
 * `C` the type parameter for the context.
 This context object can be set and stored on the workflow level.
 Every workflow can have exactly one context object.
 The context is not used by the workflow engine, it is there to be available for pre, post functions, conditions and validators (also see conditions and validators later).